 The app was created completely free of charge for ACT for Meningitis by web company Digilogue, saving the charity a cost of €7,000.

 You May Also Enjoy Flu or Meningitis: Would You Know The Difference?

 What the Meningitis App Does

 The app is very simple to use.
-It provides information on meningitis and septicemia.
-Signs and Symptoms of the illness vary between Babies & Toddlers and Adults & Children.
+It provides information on Meningitis and Septicemia.
+Signs and symptoms of the illness vary between babies/toddlers, children and adults.

-The key signs and symptoms are given, allowing parents and individuals to discern whether they need to seek medical attention should any of the symptoms of meningitis appear to present themselves.
+The key signs and symptoms of Meningitis are given, allowing parents and individuals to discern whether they need to seek medical attention should any of the symptoms of Meningitis appear to present themselves.

-- One in ten people who contract meningitis will die and one in three will suffer long term effects.
+- 1 in 10 people who contract Meningitis will die and 1 in 3 will suffer long-term effects.

 - In a survey conducted by the charity, results showed that 82% of people questioned believed a rash was one of the first symptoms of Meningitis to look out for.
 This goes against the reality, as a rash appears in approximately 50% of cases.

 Following the death of their 4-year-old daughter Aoibhe, Siobhan and Noel decided to set up ACT for Meningitis.

 ACT stands for both the Aoibhe Carroll Trust, and also represents the three key messages Siobhan and Noel want to get across in relation to Meningitis: